Safety is a priority

 Incident and accident reporting

-All mills now have digitalised systems for reporting incidents, observed risks and accidents.
-This has made reporting easier, while at the same time improving oversight and follow-up.
+All mills have digitalised systems for reporting incidents, observed risks and accidents.
+This makes reporting easier, while at the same time improving oversight and follow-up.
 As a result of the new systems, the number of reported incidents and observed risks has risen, which is good in terms of accident prevention.